-• In addition to the public and governmental contacts previously identified, the staff shall also contact and solicit comments from the EPA.
+- In addition to the public and governmental contacts previously identified, the staff shall also contact and solicit comments from the EPA. - Following its review of this information, the staff will determine whether the licensee's conclusions are adequate.
+The staff may decide to conduct an independent analysis, which would be compared to the licensee's results.